POP Board

 Director

-Michael Schuldt is the Director of Technology Solutions for Pennoni, a multidisciplinary professional engineering firm headquartered in Philadelphia.
-His areas of focus include strategic planning, business development, strategic alliances and partnerships, and project planning and execution while leading a new team of technical experts to deliver service offerings including GIS, enterprise asset management, data visualization, and integrated project delivery solutions.
+Michael Schuldt is a Managing Partner at Freeman Clarke, the largest and most experienced team of fractional CIOs and CTOs for the mid-market.
+His areas of focus include strategic planning, business development, strategic alliances and partnerships, and project planning and execution while leading a team of technical experts to deliver digital service offerings.
 He is experienced in founding and managing venture-backed companies and is actively involved as an equity partner and advisory board member for two dynamic tech start-up companies.
 Michael also serves as an advisory board member for Temple University’s Professional Science Master’s in Geographic Information Systems.
 As a lifelong musician, former percussion instructor and former full-time performer, Michael remains actively engaged and performs with various local bands and ensembles.

 Amy Snyder